astralfrontier/astralfrontier.org-OLD/source/_posts/staying-busy.md

 for the sci-fi game we're playing, called Diaspora.
 We took a break to try out [Masks](http://www.magpiegames.com/masks/), and we got four sessions done.
-I posted a partial recap of the game, called [Deep 13](/games/deep-13.html).

 I think we missed out on a chance to really explore what makes Masks unique, like the Influence mechanics, but it was educational and fun.